 Argue over the rules.
 At Midsummer a popular Swedish garden game is called kubb.
 Involving the throwing of sticks, everybody seems to have their own understanding of the way to play.
 If you want to feel really Swedish, make sure you start an argument about the rules.

 Take pills.
 Of varying types.
 Allergy pills are good because there are flowers everywhere: on the table, in the maypole, on peoples’ heads.
 Pain killers are good as a lot of snaps is consumed.
 Indigestion pills are good as the food is oily, fatty, acidic, smoky and rich.
 The after day pill is good, well… because…

 That’s it!
-Follow this guide and you are sure to have a wonderous Midsummer’s Eve in Sweden, even though we are in the middle of a pandemic.
+Follow this guide and you are sure to have a wonderous Midsummer’s Eve in Sweden, even though we are still in the pandemic.